kenneth-bro/dify-plugins-volcengine_tos/README.md

 ## Usage

-The plugin provides three powerful tools for interacting with Volcengine TOS:
+The plugin provides five powerful tools for interacting with Volcengine TOS:

 ### 1. Upload File to TOS (upload_file)